Contextflo Blog

 1. Read-only connection to a replica.
 Never point AI queries at your production primary.
 Use a read replica.
 Even read-only queries can cause lock contention and affect your app.

 2. Table-level access controls.
 Not everyone should see every table.
 Your marketing team queries campaign tables.
 Your finance team queries revenue tables.
 Nobody should accidentally stumble into employee compensation or customer PII.
-This needs to be configurable per user or per group, not per database role.
+This needs to be configurable per user or per group, layered on the read-only connection rather than juggled as separate database roles for every person.

 3. Centralized credentials.
 One connection, managed by the admin.
 Individual users authenticate through the platform, not by pasting a connection string into a config file.
-When someone leaves the company, you revoke their platform access.
-The database credentials never change.
+When someone leaves, you revoke their access in one place, instead of rotating a shared database credential off everyone's laptops.

 4. Query logging.
-Every question asked, every SQL query generated, every result returned.
+Every question asked, every SQL query generated, and who asked.
 If someone asks something they shouldn't have access to, you know.
 If a query returns wrong results, you can trace what happened.

 5. Shared business context.
 This isn't a security feature but it prevents a different kind of damage.
 Without shared metric definitions, two people ask "what's revenue" and get different numbers.
 One of those numbers ends up in a board deck.
 That's a trust problem that's hard to recover from.